Colorado Springs, Colorado: Transportation

-Major highways and roads

-Interstate highways
+Roads

-Colorado Springs is primarily served by one interstate highway.
-I-25 runs north and south through Colorado, and traverses the city for nearly 18 mi, entering the city south of Circle Drive and exiting north of North Gate Boulevard.
+I-25 runs north and south through Colorado, and traverses the city for nearly 18 mi, entering the city south of Academy Blvd and exiting north of North Gate Boulevard.
 In El Paso County it is known as Ronald Reagan Highway.

-State and U.S. highways
+An Interstate 25 bypass was approved in 2010.

 A number of state and U.S. highways serve the city.
 State Highway 21 is a major east side semi-expressway from Black Forest to Fountain, known locally and co-signed as Powers Boulevard.
 State Highway 83 runs north–south from central Denver to northern Colorado Springs.
 State Highway 94 runs east–west from western Cheyenne County to eastern Colorado Springs where it terminates at US 24.
 US 24 is a major route through the city and county, providing access to Woodland Park via Ute Pass to the west and downtown, Nob Hill and numerous suburbs to the east.
 It is co-signed with Platte Ave after SH 21 and originally carried local traffic through town.
 The Martin Luther King Jr Bypass runs from I-25 near Circle Drive along Fountain Blvd to SH 21, then east again.
 State Highway 115 begins in Cañon City, traveling north along the western edge of Fort Carson; when it reaches the city limits it merges with Nevada Avenue, a signed Business Route of US 85.
 US 85 and SH 115 are concurrent between Lake Avenue and I-25.
 US 85 enters the city at Fountain and was signed at Venetucci Blvd, Lake Avenue, and Nevada Avenue at various points in history; however most of US 85 is concurrent with I-25 and is not signed.

-County and city roads

-In November 2015, voters in Colorado Springs overwhelmingly passed ballot measure 2C, dedicating funds from a temporary sales tax increase to much needed road and infrastructure improvements over five years.
-This temporary increase is estimated to bring in approximately $50 million annually, which will be used solely to improve roads and infrastructure.
-The ballot measure passed by a margin of approximately 65–35%.

 In 2004, the voters of Colorado Springs and El Paso County established the Pikes Peak Rural Transportation Authority.

-In early 2010, the city of Colorado Springs approved an expansion of the northernmost part of Powers Boulevard in order to create an Interstate 25 bypass commonly referred to as the Copper Ridge Expansion.